-Our Explorer Camp is designed for children ages 6 and 7.
-This camp program offers six- and seven-year olds (K and 1st grade) an introduction to an array of new and exciting weekly activities.
+Our Explorer Camp is designed for children ages 5 and 6.
+This camp program offers kindergartners and 1st graders an introduction to an array of new and exciting weekly activities.

 Found Art – Campers will use objects found in nature in an artistic way.
 A scavenger hunt will kick off this activity.
 Campers will also gain the experience of learning to share and trade objects that will help each other craft their work of art.

 Scrapbooking – Campers will design their own book of personal and summer camp memories.
-By using various crafting tools and art media to create a colorful and meaningful book that will preserve your good time with family and friends.
+By using various crafting tools and art media to create a colorful and meaningful book that preserves your good time with family and friends.

-Archery – Champion archer, Joe Gradjus will instruct campers on stringing the bow, notching the arrow, aim and release.
-The campers will enjoy some light competition in distance shooting and target games. $30.00 – 5 sessions
+Archery – Champion archer, Joe Gradjus, instructs campers on stringing the bow, notching the arrow, aim and release.
+The campers will enjoy some light competition in distance shooting and target games.

-Cheerleading – This activity is for the beginning cheerleader.
-Campers will learn the fundamentals of cheering with exercises in floor cheers, chants and dance.
+Cheerleading – This activity is for the beginner cheerleader.
+Campers learn the fundamentals of cheering with exercises in-floor cheers, chants and dance.
 Sneakers must be worn.
 Bring your smiles, spirit and a water bottle.

-Flag Football NFL – Flag is a premiere youth football league for boy and girls ages 5-14.
-The programs provide young players a fun and exciting opportunity to engage in non-contact, continuing activities while learning lessons in teamwork.
+Flag Football NFL – NFL Flag is a premier youth football league for boys and girls ages 5-14.
+The programs provide young players with a fun and exciting opportunity to engage in non-contact, continuing activities while learning lessons in teamwork.

-Happy Feet – Happy Feet is a co-ed soccer clinic will help players to improve their basic soccer skill.
-Campers should bring their own shin guards and water bottles. $60.00
+Happy Feet – Happy Feet is a co-ed soccer clinic that helps players improve their basic soccer skills.
+Campers should bring their own shin guards and water bottles.

-Gaga Pit Touch Touch (Hebrew) – Fast paced Israeli soccer Gentle version of dodge ball.
-Now an American favorite sport of American children.
+Gaga Pit Touch Touch (Hebrew) – Fast-paced Israeli soccer – a gentle version of dodge ball.
+Now a favorite sport of American children.

 Other Activity Descriptions

 Chess – Charles Beaty will help the campers learn “game of kings.”
-This class will teach them the basics to chess as well as developing the strategies needed to say “CHECKMATE.”
+This class teaches them the basics to chess as well as developing the strategies needed to say “CHECKMATE”

-Cooking – Lil Cake Boss Cooks: Campers will be creating ice cream cone cupcakes, create cake decorations and cake pop recipes.
+Cooking – Lil Cake Boss Cooks: Campers create ice cream cone cupcakes, cake decorations and cake pop recipes.

-Fashion Week – This course will give students an insight to the fashion industry.
+Fashion Week – This course gives students an insight to the fashion industry.
 They will learn how a simple sketch and tons of inspiration can evolve into beautiful clothing.
 Throughout the week, campers will be creating a “what’s hot” and “what’s not” for the new fall season.

-French – This class will give campers and introduction to the French language as well as culture.
-They will learn pronunciation of new words and even begin to build a new vocabulary.
+French – This class gives campers an introduction to the French language as well as culture.
+They will learn the pronunciation of new words and even begin to build a new vocabulary.

 Ice Skating – Campers will enjoy a break from the heat at Wissahickon Skating Club/Center Ice of Oaks.
-The campers will receive instruction from a professional instructor on basic skating techniques as well as enjoy some free time on the ice.
-Skates will be provided. $20.00
+Campers will receive instruction from a professional instructor on basic skating techniques as well as enjoy some free time on the ice.
+Skates will be provided.

-Jewelry Making – Campers will learn the basics of design layout, forming, joining, basic construction, filing and finishing completing a unique piece of jewelry.
+Jewelry Making – Campers learn the basics of design layout, forming, joining, basic construction, filing and finishing completing friendship bracelets, dough jewelry, and custom paper beads.

-Karate – Americks Karate’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal settling and self-control, all while being introduced to the tradition martial art of kenpo and tae kwon do. $20.00 10-week session
+Karate – KARATE’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal setting and self-control, all while being introduced to the traditional martial art of kenpo and tae kwon do.

-Magic – Campers will be introduced to the wonderful world of magic through the guidance of a professional magician.
-They will learn the art of magic, including presentation, the element of surprise and the use of misdirection, with emphasis on having fun.
-By the end of the week they will be able to entertain their friend and family with the magic they’ve learned.
+Magic – Campers are introduced to the wonderful world of magic through the guidance of a professional magician.
+They will learn the art of magic, including presentation, the element of surprise and the use of misdirection with emphasis on having fun.
+By the end of the week, they will be able to entertain their friends and family with the magic they’ve learned.

-Science – Campers will discover science through hands-on explorations using a variety of materials and equipment.
-Some areas they will explore are: chemistry, plant life, and environmental science.
+Science – Campers discover science through hands-on explorations using a variety of materials and equipment.
+Some areas they will explore are volcanoes, lightning, pop rocks and rain clouds.

-Sewing – Campers will be introduced to the fundamentals of sewing and the creative design process as they construct a handbag or book-bag.
-Students will be guided in fabric selection, to cutting, stitching and construction.
+Sewing – Campers are introduced to the fundamentals of sewing and the creative design process as they construct a handbag or book-bag.
+Students will be guided in fabric selection to cut, stitch and construct a quilt blanket.

 A Typical Day